orjanj/cloud-forensics-google-drive/README.md

 pip3 install -r requirements.txt
 ```

+6. Copy the [example environment file](./.env.example) to `.env` and change parameters (if you want to use other directories than default)

 ## Run the script and fetch the output JSON files
 1. Log in to the given Google Drive account in the preferred web browser.